-Note: Our full-time Professional LLM options are geared to applicants who are in a career transition period or wish to take time away from work to focus on their studies.
-While full-time students are welcome to work part–time during their studies, we encourage those working full–time to consider our part-time options.
+Note: International Business Law is available on both a full-time and part-time basis.
+Our full-time Professional LLM options are geared to applicants who are in a career transition period or wish to take time away from work to focus on their studies.
+While full-time students are welcome to work part–time during their studies, we encourage those working full–time to consider our part-time option.

 As a full-time Professional LLM student, you’ll benefit from a wide range of student services designed to help you meet your academic and career goals.

 Career Development: We understand that our full-time students are often interested in making a career transition after their studies, so we place significant emphasis on providing a range of resources, events, and one-on-one counselling to help our students meet their goals.